ddreset/Scala-Play-React-Demo/README.md

 [![MIT License][license-badge]][LICENSE]

->This a demo for using Scala, Play! and React.
+>This is a demo for using Scala, Play! and React.
 It is developed based on [Scala Play React Seed project](https://github.com/yohangz/scala-play-react-seed)

 # Backend API